Alberto Del Rio: Personal life

 Rodríguez was previously married to Angela Velkei, with whom he has three children.
 Velkei filed for divorce from Rodríguez in June 2016 and stated that the marriage ended the previous month due to adultery.
 On 28 April 2022, Del Río shared a video asking for blood donations for Velkei, who was hospitalized on the Hospital San José in Satélite, Naucalpan, State of Mexico, though without disclosing the health issue for which she was hospitalized.
 On 2 May of the same year, Del Río announced on his social media that Velkei had died.

 In May 2016, Rodríguez and fellow professional wrestler Saraya-Jade Bevis, better known as Paige, went public with their relationship.
 The two became engaged in October 2016.
 They split up in late 2017.
 On 14 July 2021, during an interview with Hannibal TV, Rodriguez made threats to expose Paige for previous arrests and also made claims of domestic violence against her.

 Rodríguez owned a restaurant in San Antonio, Texas named La Cantinita, which opened in 2016.
 However, the restaurant closed in November 2017.
 On 24 May 2018, Rodríguez became a naturalized citizen of the United States.

+From at least 2024 to 2026, Rodríguez was in a relationship with Mary Carmen Rodríguez Lucero, who is a professional cyclist.

 Legal issues

-Rodríguez was arrested on 9 May 2020, in San Antonio, Texas after allegedly battering and sexually assaulting his girlfriend.
+Rodríguez was arrested on 9 May 2020, in San Antonio, Texas after allegedly battering and sexually assaulting his girlfriend Reyna Quintero.
 He was booked into the Bexar County jail and charged with one count of sexual assault and one count of assault causing bodily harm.
 Rodríguez was later released on $50,000 bail at approximately 3:30 A.M. on 10 May.
 On 9 October, Rodríguez was indicted by a grand jury and formally charged with aggravated kidnapping and sexual assault, two felonies.
 Rodriguez's trial was delayed several times, until the charges were ultimately dropped on 10 December 2021.

+On 6 April 2026, Rodríguez was arrested in San Luis Potosí by the State Civil Guard after his partner Mary Carmen reported via 911 that she was the victim of domestic violence.
+He was released on 11 April under condition of him paying Mex$ 1.13 million to his partner, attending rehabilitation therapy and following a restraining order after reaching a settlement with her.